Routledge – 2012 – 328 pages

 Introduction 1.
 Post-Industrial Urban Regeneration 2.
 City Centre and Waterfront Neighbourhoods 3.
 Science and Technology Districts 4.
 Post-Disaster Urban Regeneration 5.
 Social Equity 6.
 ‘Eco-Eities’ 7.
 Landscape and Landscape Infrastructure-Driven Urban Plans 8.
 The Water City 9.
 Urban Growth

-Lucy Bullivant Hon FRIBA is an architecture curator, guest lecturer and internationally published author and critic.
+Lucy Bullivant Hon FRIBA is an Adjunct Lecturer of history and theory of urban design at Syracuse University in London, as well as an architecture curator and internationally published author and critic.
 She has a Master’s degree in Cultural History (RCA, London) and was Heinz Curator of Architecture, Royal Academy of Arts, London, in the early 1990s before curating a number of highly successful exhibitions for institutions including Vitra Design Museum, the Milan Triennale and the British Council.
 She is the author of New Arcadians, Responsive Environments, 4dsocial, 4dspace and Anglo Files: UK Architecture’s Rising Generation.
 Lucy is an international correspondent to Domus, The Plan, Volume and Indesign.